To see the latest updates, please visit the English Release Notes.

 <defaultProxy useDefaultCredentials="true" />

 Code dropdown menu shows incorrect Version Control pages

-If users navigate to the admin page on a git repository, as shown in the image below, and they click on the Code hub, they will see the Changesets and Shelvesets links, instead of the History link.
+- #### Issue: If you navigate to the admin page on a git repository, as shown in the image below (Figure 45), and click on the Code hub, they will see the Changesets and Shelvesets links, instead of the History link.

 Extensions are not being auto-updated

 If you upgrade a prior version of TFS to reach TFS 2017 and are running TFS 2017 in connected mode then your extensions will not be auto-updated as they should be.

 There is no workaround at this time.
 We have fixed the issue and the auto update behavior will reach you through TFS 2017 Update 2.
 If for any reason you cannot wait for Update 2 then reach us through the Support channel and we shall share the fix earlier.

 Extensions cannot not be acquired or will not function correctly if Public URL is not set correctly